swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 // regex: Regex<AnyRegexOutput>
 ```

-The ability to compile regex patterns at runtime is useful for cases where it is e.g provided as user input, however it is suboptimal when the pattern is statically known for a number of reasons:
+The ability to compile regex patterns at run time is useful for cases where it is e.g provided as user input, however it is suboptimal when the pattern is statically known for a number of reasons:

-- Regex syntax errors aren't detected until runtime, and explicit error handling (e.g `try!`) is required to deal with these errors.
+- Regex syntax errors aren't detected until run time, and explicit error handling (e.g `try!`) is required to deal with these errors.
 - No special source tooling support, such as syntactic highlighting, code completion, and refactoring support, is available.
-- Capture types aren't known until runtime, and as such a dynamic `AnyRegexOutput` capture type must be used.
+- Capture types aren't known until run time, and as such a dynamic `AnyRegexOutput` capture type must be used.
 - The syntax is overly verbose, especially for e.g an argument to a matching function.

 ## Proposed solution